SVAI/nf-qiagen/README.md

 ### Step 1: Cluster RNASeq expression data using PCA and t-SNE

+We started with the RNASeq data provided in the Harmonized Genomics Dataset section of the Hackathon site.
+The data was a union of results from multiple different studies, so the data needed to be normalized.

-*insert line/link about standardizing the data*
+*insert lines/link about standardizing the data*

 This resulted in the following t-SNE plot: